Recruiting in the 100 Acre Wood

 - First and foremost, he needs to get organized.
 A great way to start is by writing out his plan for tomorrow the day before.

 - His confusion may indicate a need for additional training.
-Just like the real world, the 100 Acre Woods offers many options including seminars, tapes, books, and articles.
+Just like the real world, the 100 Acre Woods offers many options including seminars, webinars, podcasts, books, and articles.

 - Pooh needs to identify his destructive patterns, such as overeating or burying his head in a pot of honey.
 Then, he can replace them with a positive and constructive alternative, such as: